 This group of people were given a flower of hibiscus recipe as treatment.
 They were asked to drink one large hibiscus tea every day before breakfast for 4 weeks.

 On average the group saw a reduction of 11% systolic and 12.5% diastolic blood pressure.

-Putting that into comparison, the results of those taking the Hibiscus Recipe treatment were equal to another group who were being administered with daily pharmaceuticals (50 mg of Captopril) over the exact time frame.
+Putting that into comparison, the results of those taking the Hibiscus flower recipe were equal to another group who were being administered with daily pharmaceuticals (50 mg of Captopril) over the exact time frame.

-How To Use The Hibiscus Recipe
+How To Use This Recipe To Treat High Blood Pressure!

 Ideally you should take this tea twice per day.
 Once in the morning and once in the evening, ensuring you leave at least 8 hours between each.

-The Hibiscus Recipe For Iced Tea
+The Hibiscus Recipe For Iced Tea.

 - 6 Cups Water

-- ¾ Cup Dried Hibiscus Flowers
+- ¾ Cup hibiscus flowers dried

 - ¾ Cup Honey